Where Can Minecraft Go?

 because like a few games that came before it allows you to do the thing you’re interested in most.
 Like

-vast world and left to decide what to do.
+left to decide what to do.
 Not all aspects of Minecraft’s features I’m interested in.
-For
+For example, I’ve not

 Players who enter Minecraft are going to fall on a circular range of preferences (building, crafting, mining,